GlaireDaggers/Netcode.IO.NET/README.md

 // Called when a payload has been received from a client
 // Note that you should not keep a reference to the payload, as it will be returned to a pool after this call completes. server.OnClientMessageRecieved += messageReceivedHandler;	// void( RemoteClient client, byte[] payload, int payloadSize )

+// Called when the server logs a message
+// If you are not using a custom logger, a handler using Console.Write() is sufficient. server.OnLogMessage += logMessageHandler;			// void( string message, NetcodeLogLevel logLevel )
 ```

 To send a payload to a remote client connected to the server: